SEN Support & EHCPs

 Read more about SEN Support

-Telling the Local Authority what you think about the support you have had – POET (Personal Outcomes Evaluation Tool)
+Telling the Local Authority what you think about the support you have had – The Parent And Carer SEND Survey (PASS)

 You can let Cambridgeshire County Council know what you think about the support for your child or young person with Special Educational Needs and Disabilities.
 They have a short, simple questionnaire to complete.